freeman-lab/zarr-js/README.md

 #### `zarr.load(uri, [callback], [metadata])`

 Loads a zarr file and passes the result to the `callback`.
 If the file contains multiple chunks, they are merged.
 This is the simplest way to load an array.
-If for some reason the metadata has already been loaded, it can be passed as an optional third argument to avoid making the request.
-This is mainly used internally.
+If metadata has already been loaded, it can be passed as an optional third argument to avoid making the request.

 #### `zarr.open(uri, [callback], [metadata])`

 Opens a zarr file and passes a function to the `callback` that can then be used to load individual chunks based on their key.
 This is useful for laziliy loading chunks (e.g. tiles in a map viewer).
 The result is a function that can be used to load chunks of the array.
-If for some reason the metadata has already been loaded, it can be passed as an optional third argument to avoid making the request.
-This is mainly used internally.
+If metadata has already been loaded, it can be passed as an optional third argument to avoid making the request.

-#### `zarr.openGroup(uri, [callback])`
+#### `zarr.openGroup(uri, [callback], [metadata])`

 Opens consolidated metadata for a zarr group, which is typically a collection of zarr arrays.
 All the metadata for all arrays are loaded at the start, so this is useful when lazily loading chunks from multiple sources (e.g. different layers of a map viewer).
 The result passed to the `callback` is an object with keys as array names and values as functions that can be used to load chunks.
+If metadata has already been loaded, it can be passed as an optional third argument to avoid making the request.

-#### `zarr.loadGroup(uri, [callback], [list])`
+#### `zarr.loadGroup(uri, [callback], [list], [metadata])`

 Loads consolidated metadata for a zarr group, which is typically a collection of zarr arrays.
 All the metadata for all arrays are loaded at the start, so this is useful when lazily loading chunks from multiple sources (e.g. different layers of a map viewer).
 The result passed to the `callback` is an object with keys as array names and values as arrays.
-An optional list or array names can be passed if you only want to load a subset.
+An optional list of array names can be passed if you only want to load a subset.
+If metadata has already been loaded, it can be passed as an optional fourth argument to avoid making the request.

 #### `zarr.openList(uri, [callback])`